Investigation and Enforcement

 - When the person arrested has committed a felony, although not in his presence.

 - When a felony has been in fact committed, and he has reasonable cause for believing the person arrested to have committed it.

 Persons committing these criminal violations on campus are reported (arrested if necessary), and given to the local police agency for prosecution through the criminal justice system.
-In case of an emergency that poses a threat to the safety and well-being of those on campus, the police are immediately notified and CR Public Safety plays a support role to their efforts.
+In case of an emergency that poses a threat to the safety and well-being of those on campus, the police are immediately notified and CR Campus Safety plays a support role to their efforts.